 My oldest child has always been a social butterfly.
 I knew from a young age we’d have to talk about interacting with strangers — early and often.
 I aim to be more free range in my parenting, so I knew I would have to equip him with the skills with dealing with strangers if I wasn’t right next to him.
 Of course, books were the first place I turned.

 Finding a good book about “stranger danger” is tricky.
-I didn’t want my child to end up in a dangerous situation, but I also wanted him to know who he could turn to if he found himself alone and in need of help.
+We don’t want our kids to end up in a dangerous situation, but we also want them to know who they can turn to if they find themselves alone and in need of help.
 The topic is more nuanced than “don’t talk to strangers.”
-I also didn’t want to scare my child by making him think there were predators lurking around every corner.
+It involves identifying safe people, and coming up with a plan for possible scenarios.

 These books about strangers are the books I felt struck a healthy balance between caution and compassion.
 I highly recommend reading them with your kids as part of a larger discussion about personal safety.
 Start talking about these things early, and review them often!

 NOTE: The one hesitation that I have with the books on this list is that they do a pretty awful job of representing people who aren’t white.
 However, from what I can tell, diverse books about dealing with strangers simply do not exist.
 I hope that publishers will work to fill in this gap of representation in children’s books.

 Once Upon a Dragon: Stranger Safety for Kids (and Dragons) by Jean E. Pendziwol

 While playing together at the park, a little girl and her dragon suddenly find themselves transported to a fairy tale world.
 It’s fun and magical, but there’s also danger hiding in the shadows.
 The little girl must help her dragon navigate a tricky world where not everyone can be trusted.